Bad-Wolf-developpement/candle-greenhouse/README.md

 - must be able to be added and controller from a main candle controller
 - maybe take advantage of rpi zero-w or other small from factore pi?(can we host the gui outside of the controller????)
+- having motion sensor to take picture of "stealer"
+- having a tunnel option to have secure outside access(or proxy like candle)

 # Technologie: